 What is a Browser?

 A web browser is software that allows you to access websites and resources on the World Wide Web.
-Common browsers are Firefox, Internet Explorer, and Safari.
+Common browsers are Firefox, Safari, Google Chrome, and Internet Explorer.

 How do I know what version my browser is?